edgi-govdata-archiving/overview/README.md

 Welcome to our community!
 We welcome contributors from many skillsets.
 Here's how to get started:

 1. **Review our [Contributor Guidelines](/CONTRIBUTING.md) and [Code of Conduct](/CONDUCT.md)**
-1. If You are just interested in contributing to code on GitHub, **take a look at our [Current Projects](#projects)** or jump straight into one of our "[good-first-issue](https://github.com/issues?q=is%3Aopen+is%3Aissue+label%3Agood-first-issue+user%3Aedgi-govdata-archiving)" labeled issues!
+1. If You are just interested in contributing to code on GitHub, **take a look at our [Current Projects](#projects)** or jump straight into one of our [issues labeled “good-first-issue” or “help-wanted”][help-wanted]!
 1. Otherwise, **[fill out our volunteer interest form][volunteer-form]** if you’d like to help with non-programming work or get more involved in the organization.